Vineature/Mordecai/docs/InAStreet.md

 * Also the input n or north or go to north should all work as well

 * Cooldown for move between rooms.
 Players can choose to walk, jog, or run.
 Players who run get exhausted but have a super short cooldown to leave the room?
+(Have exhaust and dexhaust methods that affect character attributes such as strenth and fatigue.)